 A shelf life identifies a number of years at which frozen embryos will die in storage.
 Currently, no known-shelf life has been determined for embryos.
 Children are regularly born from embryos that have been frozen for more than 10 years.
 Some have been born after 20 years of storage.
 An embryo's success in thawing relates more to whether crystals formed when the embryo was initially frozen.
-The current record for length of time frozen is a healthy little girl that was frozen as an embryo for 24 years.
-Since IVF is a relatively new science, it should not be unexpected for that record to be passed in the coming years.
+The current record for length of time frozen is a healthy twins were born from embryos frozen 30 years!